-Vegetable Bean Casserole
+Vegan Bean Casserole

-Okay so maybe my Vegetable Bean Casserole doesn't have the most exciting name.
-And maybe it doesn't look as fancy as some of my other recipes but it tastes really good.
-Creamy and delicious and you’ll get a good serving of vegetables as well as whole grains from the brown rice and protein from the beans.
+Okay so maybe this recipe doesn't have the most exciting name.
+And maybe it doesn't look as fancy as some of my other recipes.
+But it tastes really good.
+That's all that matters, right??

-Vegetable Casserole Nutrition
+Vegetable Bean Casserole Nutrition